Skip to main content

 Validation

-The sweep validates path and profile requirements: Source: /workspace/source/main/opengeometry-three/src/shapes/sweep.ts:75-87
+The sweep validates path and profile requirements: Source: /workspace/source/main/opengeometry/src/shapes/sweep.ts:75-87

 validateOptions() {